Mr Abtin Alvand BSc(Hons), MBBS, DPhil (PhD), FRCS (Tr&Orth)

 - Unicompartmental (partial) and total knee replacement surgery

 - Revision (re-do) knee replacement surgery

 - Management of infected knee replacements (Per-prosthetic joint infection)

 - Management of knee cartilage defects with stem cell implantation

 Mr Alvand is Honorary Senior Clinical Lecturer in Orthopaedic Surgery at the University of Oxford.
-He has a strong academic background with numerous peer-reviewed scientific publications as well as national/international presentations.
+He has a strong academic background with over 50 peer-reviewed scientific publications as well as over 200 national/international presentations.
 He is a regular invited guest lecturer at these meetings.
-Abtin was invited faculty and member of the International Consensus Group for the management of peri-prosthetic joint infection and has recently been invited to join the UK Revision Knee Surgery and Peri-prosthtic Joint Infection Working Groups with the aim of improving care delivery in these domains.
+He was invited faculty and member of the International Consensus Group for the management of peri-prosthetic joint infection and has recently been invited to join the UK Revision Knee Surgery and Peri-prosthetic Joint Infection Working Groups with the aim of improving care delivery in these domains.
 His research focuses on improving clinical outcomes in unicompartmental knee replacement, revision knee surgery and peri-prosthetic joint infection.